th3ch103/Penske_CaseStudy/README.md

 When deployed in its univariate form, Prophet yielded a MAPE of 33.87%.
 By integrating the same exogenous variables, the multivariate Prophet model improved the forecast performance marginally further, achieving a MAPE of 19.55%.
 This **slight performance advantage** compared to ARMA-Based model indicates that Prophet's flexibility in handling nonlinear effects, abrupt changepoints, and non-standard seasonality—even when not strongly pronounced—provides a robust tool for forecasting in such scenarios.

 Although Prophet does not formally require residual diagnostics in the same way traditional statistical models do, such checks remain essential in practice.
 They provide assurance that the fitted model has effectively captured the signal.
-In univariate Prophet nidek applied here, the residual analysis supports the reliability of the results and further strengthens the case for using Prophet as a flexible forecasting framework, particularly in the presence of complex dynamics and external drivers.
+In the univariate Prophet model, the residual analysis supports the reliability of the results.
 In the multivariate version, however, while residuals **generally follow a normal distribution**, slight tail deviations in the Q–Q plot suggest mild non-normality.
 This may indicate that the model underrepresents rare but impactful fluctuations—such as promotional events or supply shocks—that lie outside the range of typical weekly variation.

 ## Future Work
 Building on this, a natural direction for future work is to integrate **deeper domain knowledge**—for instance, through custom holiday effects, event regressors, or categorical segmentation—could improve model expressiveness.
 More **sophisticated hyperparameter tuning** and more **sophisticated cross-validation** methods would likely enhance generalization performance and reduce variance in real-time deployments.

 In addition, exploring **hybrid modeling** approaches that combine the respective strengths of Prophet and traditional ARIMA-based frameworks.
 Prophet’s adaptability to nonlinearity, irregular seasonality, and structural breaks could be complemented by the statistical rigor and interpretability of ARIMAX or SARIMAX, particularly in capturing autoregressive structure and evaluating model assumptions.
 Such an ensemble or regime-switching framework may offer a more robust and interpretable solution, especially in scenarios where model transparency is essential for stakeholders.

 Another promising line of development lies in the adoption of transformer-based architectures such as **Chronos**, which was released last year and designed specifically to handle temporal patterns with high flexibility.
-These models are particularly adept at learning long-range dependencies and handling multiple, overlapping seasonalities without hand-engineered features.
-Incorporating such architectures—possibly alongside traditional or semi-parametric models like Prophet—could further elevate forecasting performance, especially in high-frequency or high-dimensional retail settings.

 ## Side Note
 ### How do you sample data